bamason2/ttp451-module/docs/coursework/Coursework_2.md

 ## Coursework Assignment 2: Planning experiments (25%)

-In an investigation of a new gasoline engine, there are several new systems to be proven and understood and finally calibrated.
+In an investigation of a new gasoline engine there are several new systems to be proven and understood and finally calibrated.

-The combustion system is DI spark ignition and the engine is boosted in two stages in series, a low pressure electrically powered fan and a conventional turbocharger with VGT control.
+For the new engine considered in this study the combustion system is DI spark ignition and the engine is boosted in two stages in series, a low pressure electrically powered fan and a conventional turbocharger with VGT control.
 The engine is equipped with VVA on both inlet and exhaust allowing retard of IVC (for fuel efficiency), control of overlap at full load and advance of EVO to manage the energy flow to the turbocharger and to manage the exhaust temperature.

 The “after-treatment” system is a lean NOx trap (LNT) which requires regeneration in the normal way.
 The investigation will encompass control strategies to reduce the volume of the LNT by ensuring accurate control of exhaust temperature.

 ### Submission Requirements

-Write a short report describing and explaining an experimental strategy that includes investigation of:
+Write a short report, no longer than three pages in length, describing and explaining an experimental strategy that includes investigation of:

 - Management of valve timing.
 - Control of boost pressure.